 Memorable Manitobans: Robert Atkinson Davis (1841-1903)

-In 1873 Davis took the lead in drafting a bill to incorporate Winnipeg.
+In 1873, he took the lead in drafting a bill to incorporate Winnipeg.
 Soon afterward he became a leader of the Patrons of Husbandry, using this group’s influence to gain election to the Assembly in April 1874.
-He soon became provincial treasurer under Premier Girard and, in the unstable political situation of the time, assumed the premiership as leader of the Ontario faction in the House of Assembly.
+He soon became provincial treasurer under Marc Amable Girard and, in the unstable political situation of the time, assumed the premiership as leader of the Ontario faction in the House of Assembly.
+He was re-elected in December 1874.

-Having in 1875 married an American resident of Illinois who did not move to Manitoba, Davis joined her and their child in the United States after his retreat from politics in 1878.
+Having in 1875 married an American resident of Illinois who did not move to Manitoba, Davis joined her and their child in the United States after his retirement from politics in 1878.
 The couple moved to Chicago in 1880, and Davis prospered in real estate speculation.
-His later years were marked by scandal.
-He was charged with breach of promise in 1890, and he publicly separated from his wife in 1896.
+In 1890, he was charged with breach of promise and, six years later, he separated publicly from his wife.

 This page was prepared by Gordon Goldsborough.